-Having mortgage life insurance cover in place is invaluable for homeowners who don’t want to burden their partner with unaffordable mortgage repayments in the event of their death.
+Having adequate mortgage life insurance protection in place is vital for homeowners who do not want to burden their partner with unaffordable mortgage repayments in the event of their death.

-It can also provide you with peace of mind, knowing that your family or dependants won’t be forced into an unwanted change of lifestyle.
+Mortgage life insurance can also provide you with complete peace of mind, knowing that your family will not be forced into an unwanted change of lifestyle.

-There are 3 different types of mortgage life insurance cover available:
+There are 2 main types of life insurance available to cover your mortgage:

-- A ‘decreasing term’ policy – normally taken when you have a repayment mortgage
+- Decreasing term.
+Very common – normally taken out to cover a repayment mortgage

-As with any life insurance cover, the policy you chose will be dependent on your available budget, age, health, personal circumstances and the level of protection you want for your family.
+As with any life insurance cover, the policy you choose will be dependent on your budget, age, health, whether you have children and the level of protection you require.

 Decreasing term vs level term

-Because the insured sum stays the same over the term, your monthly premium payments are likely to be higher, in comparison to decreasing mortgage life insurance.
+Because the insured sum stays the same over the term, your monthly premium payments are likely to be higher, compared to decreasing term cover.

-One advantage of level term cover is that your dependents may receive more funds that are needed to pay off the remainder of the mortgage, (depending on when you pass away and the type of mortgage you have).
+An advantage of level term cover is that your dependents are likely to receive more funds than are needed to pay off the mortgage.

-So as well as paying off the mortgage, there could be additional funds left to cover other expenses, such as expensive funeral costs or ongoing living costs.
+So, as well as paying off the house, there will be additional funds left to cover other expenses, such as expensive funeral costs or on-going living costs.

 An example scenario:

 Harry and Penny, both aged 26, are first-time buyers with a 25-year repayment mortgage term.
-They’re married and although they don’t have children yet, plan to start a family in the future.
+They are married and although they do not have children yet, plan to start a family in the future.

 In order to meet their mortgage commitments, they rely on the income from both their salaries.
 Because of this dependency on each other, they feel vulnerable and exposed.

-If the worst were to happen, they don’t want to burden the living partner with an unaffordable debt.
+If the worst were to happen, they do not want to burden the living partner with an unaffordable debt.
 As a result, they decide to protect themselves, and their property, by taking out life cover.

-Because they’re both young and in good health, their monthly premiums are low.
-Despite this, they don’t have much disposable income, as all of their savings have been invested in their property, so they opt for the more affordable joint decreasing term cover.
+Because they are both young and in good health, their monthly premiums are low.
+Despite this, they do not have much disposable income, as all of their savings have been invested in their property, so they opt for the more affordable joint decreasing term cover.

 How would this work?